johnnyfreeman/revolver/README.md

 Revolver.js is a modular, unopinionated javascript library to help you build your own content slider from scratch.
 It has a sensable API that helps you get from mockup to reality with less friction than the other cookie-cutter sliders out there.
 But don't let any of that scare you, it's pretty easy!

-**THIS README FILE IS IN HEAVY DEVELOPMENT AND CONTAINS A CRAP LOAD OF BROKEN LINKS**
+**THIS README FILE IS IN HEAVY DEVELOPMENT AND CONTAINS A CRAP LOAD OF BROKEN LINKS!
+JUST BARE WITH ME AND FEEL FREE TO ASK ANY QUESTIONS IN THE [ISSUE TRACKER](https://github.com/revolverjs/revolverjs/issues)!**

 ## Getting Started